 And there are many more business owners among the remaining 390.
 Blackstone Group

 Invest with owners

-Still, I find it reassuring that, as rich as Bill Gates and Paul Allen are, the bulk of their wealth came from staying invested in the company that brought them to the billionaires' ball.
+Still, I find it reassuring that, as rich as Gates is, the bulk of his wealth comes from staying invested in the company that brought him to the billionaires' ball.
 Why?
 Because anyone with a brokerage account could have enjoyed similar percentage gains.

 In fact, many did.
 So great is the story of Microsoft's ability to generate wealth that it has a name -- the uprising of the so-called "Microsoft millionaires."
 At least hundreds of them must still exist.
 Consider this chart.
-A $1,000 investment in Mr. Softy at the dawn of 1990, four years after his debut on the Nasdaq, would be worth more than $55,000 today.
+A $1,000 investment in Mr. Softy at the dawn of 1990, four years after his debut on the Nasdaq, would be worth roughly $65,000 today.

 Searching for the next Microsoft

-So don't envy the billionaire owners.
+So, don't envy the billionaire owners.
 Invest alongside them.
-They're the ones who really have the best chance to create the next Microsoft and make you millions in the process.
-And if you'd like Hidden Gems to help you identify some promising prospects, click here to join the service free for 30 days.
+They're the ones who really have the best chance to create the next Microsoft, and make you millions in the process.
+Want help identifying promising prospects?
+Click here to join Hidden Gems free for 30 days.

 This article was originally published on Oct.
 12, 2006.
 It has been updated.